Examples within the School Curriculum

 Corporation for National and Community Service (CNCS)

 CNCS was created as an independent agency of the United States government by the National and Community Service Trust Act of 1993.
 The mission of CNCS is to “support the American culture of citizenship, service, and responsibility.”
 Currently, CNCS delivers several programs that are designed to help communities address poverty, the environment, education, and other unmet human needs.
-One of those programs is Learn and Serve America, formerly known as Serve America.
-This program, through its grantees, engages students in community-based organizations and schools in service-learning programs.
+From 1993-2013, Learn and Serve America provided funding and other resources to support school-based, higher education, and community-based service-learning.

 Editor’s Picks: Service Learning & Volunteer Opportunities